jeffreyw2025/aiaa-glider-controls/README.md

 # aiaa-glider-controls

-Controls for the X-1 glider designed by the Cooper Union's AIAA team.
+This repository will host assignments given to students on the Controls team, as well as the controls code for the glider itself.

 Competition Rules: